 Let your MP know that by the middle of 2021, 1 in 3 Australians will have the legal right to voluntary assisted dying.
-The states to the east and west of South Australia - Victoria and Western Australia - have legalised voluntary assisted dying.
+The states to the east and west of South Australia - Victoria and Western Australia - as well as Tasmania, have legalised voluntary assisted dying.
 Voluntary Assisted Dying came into effect in Victoria in June 2019 and will come into effect in WA in July 2021, Tasmania in 2022.

 Let your MP know that 1 in 5 people in the USA now have access to VAD.

 Voluntary Assisted Dying will only become legal when a majority of MPs in both Houses of the South Australian Parliament vote for the legislation.